Michaelangel007/you_have_to_win_the_game_world_map/README.md

 <room x="-3" y="0" title="You Have to Start the Game">
 ```

-If we focus on just the room meta data this is what our file looks like after getting rid of all the extra data, fixing the x and y fields to be padded, and then sorting by x, then y:
+If we focus on just the room metadata this is what our file looks like after getting rid of all the extra data, fixing the x and y fields to be padded, and then sorting by x, then y:

 ```
 <room x="-10" y=" 2" title="Slippery Slope" />